 What Is Mediation?

 Mediation is an alternative form of dispute resolution.
 A neutral person, known as the mediator, facilitates communication between parties to craft a resolution to their issues.
 Mediation is applicable in all forms of law, but I focus on family law, probate and guardianship and small civil matters.
-Mediation has widespread use and is a well-accepted technique and a good alternative to fighting things out in the courtroom.
+Mediation has widespread use and is a well-accepted technique.
+It’s a good alternative to fighting things out in the courtroom.

 In fact, many courts in Texas actually require that parties at least attempt resolution through mediation before they even get into the courtroom.